abdeoliveira/snapxi/README.md

 # Installation

-1. Copy the snapxi script to your path
+1. Copy the snapxi script to your `PATH`.

-2. Make it executable
+2. Make it executable.

 3. Run `sudo snapxi help` for commands.